manywho/ManyWho_Service_Salesforce/README.md

 ## Development Notes

-The salesforce partner WSDL have been modified, a copy of the modified WSDL is located at the folder docs
+The salesforce partner WSDL has been modified, a copy of the modified WSDL is located at the folder `docs`, the modifications are between the comments: `added manually`

 ## Contributions